ClearEyesFullHearts/msm/README.md

 git checkout [commit hash]
 ```
 - Review the code, be confident that it does what I say it does.
-- got to the `./public` folder et build the project with the bash script there
+- go to the `./public` folder et build the project with the bash script there
 ```
 cd public/
 npm install
 ./builder.sh
 ```
-- got to the `./trust` folder and start the trustClient.js script
+- go to the `./trust` folder and start the trustClient.js script
 ```
 node trustClient.js
 ```